Last updated: July 8th, 2025

 directory: /path/to/music/library

-Chances are that you can go straight to importing music without any further modifications.
+Often you can go straight to importing music without any further modifications after this.
 Otherwise, the documentation on configuration can help you if you run into any issues.

-To be useful, beets needs a library to work with.
-That means you need to import some music.
-Fortunately, this is very easy to do.
+Beets needs a music library to work with, which means you need to import some music.

 $ beet import /path/to/album

-If the similarity score is high enough, beets tags the music automatically and moves on.
-Otherwise, it’ll ask for additional details.
+If the similarity score meets the threshold, beets tags the music automatically and moves on.
+Otherwise, beets asks for more details.

 $ beet ls genre:'Progressive Rock'

-There are many high quality plugins for beets that extend its functionality.
-I’ll only demonstrate a fraction of what’s possible here, so make sure to read through the documentation on plugins afterward.
+Beets includes many high quality plugins that extend its capabilities.
+I show only a fraction of them here, so make sure to read through the documentation on plugins afterward.

-If you use a minimal music player like I do, then this may not matter as much to you.
-However, with more full-featured media applications, missing artwork can stick out like a sore thumb.
+If you use a minimal music player without album art display capabilities, then this may not matter to you.
+Still, with more full-featured media applications, missing artwork bothers some people.

 :